-How to build a nice small cabin powered by solar panels.
-Lamar Alexander built this cute little 400 square foot cabin for approximately $2000, and powers it with a 570 watt solar and wind power system.
+If you are looking to go off grid and build your own home, Lamar Alexander’s build is a great example to follow.
+He built his 400 square foot cabin on his own for approximately $2000.
+He powers it with a 570 watt solar and wind power system.

-Lamar then built the walls using 2x4s placed 16 inches apart covered in wall sheeting.
-The cabin includes a loft built with 14-foot 2×6 boards.
+Lamar framed the walls using 2×4 boards placed 16 inches apart.
+He then covered the walls in plywood sheeting.
+Above the main floor, the cabin includes a loft built with 14-foot 2×6 boards.

-The cabin with the roof rafters up and windows and doors installed.
-Once the roof was finished, it was sheeted in particle board and tar paper, then shingled.
+This process photo shows the cabin with the roof rafters up and windows and doors installed.
+Once the roof was finished, it was sheeted in particleboard and tar paper, then shingled.

 After the interior was finished, Lamar built a front porch with rough-cut lumber and installed a small solar panel setup.
 His materials came in at just under $2000, not including the door and windows.

 Again, this is the perfect example of a small, sustainable cabin that is affordable enough for anyone!
 While many will doubt that these materials can be found for under $2,000, it is very doable, especially if you shop reclaimed lumber stores or keep an eye out for free materials in your area.
 The solar panels were the most expensive component of this cabin!

 “…This cabin is 14×14 with a full loft and approximately 400 square feet of living space.
 Downstairs is Kitchen, Bathroom, Dining and Living area.
 Upstairs is a large Bedroom and Office.
 There is enough room for 6 people to sleep comfortably.
 Power system is 580 watts Solar electric and 400 Watts wind power which powers a 12 volt fridge, lights, water pump, TV’s, laptop and many gadgets.
 Heat source can be propane or wood stove.
 Toilet is composting or a septic tank system…” ~http://www.simplesolarhomesteading.com/